-We are home to more than 9,000 people and growing.
-Highland United Neighbors, Inc. (HUNI) is a Registered Neighborhood Organization comprised of residents, business owners, non-profits and schools.
+HUNI represents the Highland community that is home to more than 10,000 people and growing.
+Highland United Neighbors, Inc, bounded by West 38th Avenue, Federal Boulevard, Speer Boulevard, and the South Platte River.
+(HUNI) is a Registered Neighborhood Organization comprised of residents, business owners, non-profits and schools.
 HUNI is supported by volunteers as well as generous individual supporters, families, businesses and corporations - all committed to making our community a better place to live, work and thrive.
 HUNI strives to collaborate with multiple stakeholders to create a unified voice for our community.

 NW DENVER REGISTERED NEIGHBORHOOD ORGANIZATIONS (RNO'S)

 HUNI strongly believes in creating a synergistic effort with contiguous Registered Neighborhood Organizations for maximum community results.
 The NW Denver RNOs reciprocate with the various HUNI committee meetings and both organizations gain by recruiting volunteers through their respective community for a strong and cohesive initiative push.

 Highland United Neighbors, Inc. is a Registered Neighborhood Organization comprised of volunteers from the public, private and business sectors, committed to the mission of the Highland community and dedicated to furthering its goals.

 The Mission of HUNI is to facilitate consistent and responsible communication among Highland neighbors and the community at-large, to improve the quality of life for its residents, organizations and businesses and to provide advocacy and promotion for our community.